Elliot-JG/Met_Sunshine/README.md

 Analysis of sunshine data from the Met Office

 # :wave: Introduction <a name="introduction"></a>
-This is a repository for the analysis of Netflix movies and TV shows from 2008-2020 from the [Kaggle dataset](https://www.kaggle.com/shivamb/netflix-shows), made available through [Flixable](flixable.com).
-This was written in Rstudio but feel free to use any GUI!
+This is a repository for the analysis of sunshine data from the [Met Office](https://www.metoffice.gov.uk/).
+I wanted to use this as an opportunity to refresh on Python (before Semester 2) and experiment with using GitBash to push stuff to a simple repo!
+(More work still needed in that area I think!)

 During this process I learnt how to:
 * Load data into python